armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 application: <appName>
 # Map of Deployment target
 targets:
-  # Name of the environment you want to deploy to.
+  # Provide a descriptive name for the deployment, such as the environment name.
   <name>:
     # The account name that a deployment target cluster got assigned when you installed the Remote Network Agent (RNA) on it.
     account: <accountName>